dakusui/jcunit/FSM-README.md

  Step.
 2, ...
  with relatively small number of test cases since you can use pairwise/t-wise technique as its test suite generation method.
 [14]
+* **Handle a history of inputs to FSMs**: When we want to test output of FSM, we sometimes want to build an expectation from a history of inputs.
+ E.g., Suppose we want to test a StringBuilder, internal state is I only, but the output of build (toString()) is determined by the inputs by the time the method is called (a history).
+ Right now documentation is not sufficient. ```FSMParamTest.java``` is a usage example of this feature.

 ### Fixed bugs
 * **Story objects are not refreshed**: Due to this issue, nested FSMs might not be tested when there is more than one test method in a test class.[15]